-I. One should feel true regret for what they have done and admit it in their own words to Hashem

-II.
-Take upon oneself not to do the Aveirah again - even if one slips multiple times - and make a firm commitment not to do it again by thinking of ways to prevent it from happening (I find it helps to think of some things one can do when an urge arises such as going for a walk, doing some housework, etc. and making a list which is posted somewhere obvious to them).

-III.
-To help others understand how severe any Aveirah is and to help others to avoid doing them - the one this site is for in particular (I do this by sharing things that have helped me with as many people as possible, and if someone does not know that something is an Aveirah, I try and explain it to them in a very kind and gentle way at a time when they are calm and happy).
+- I. One should feel true regret for what they have done and admit it in their own words to Hashem - II.
+Take upon oneself not to do the Aveirah again even if one slips multiple times and make a firm commitment not to do it again by thinking of ways to prevent it from happening (I find it helps to think of some things one can do when an urge arises such as going for a walk, doing some housework, etc.). - III.
+To help others to understand how severe any Aveirah is and to help others to avoid doing them the one this site is for in particular (I do this by sharing things that have helped me with as many people as possible, and if someone does not know that something is an Aveirah, I try and explain it to them in a very kind and gentle way at a time when they are calm and happy which is a time when most people are more receptive to hearing these things).